Best school bags Malaysia 2023

 - Best for college: Roam by Terminus

-The Impact IPEG321 is suitable for the widest age range for children
+The SPI Icononic is suitable for the widest age range for children

-Parents absolutely loved this bag.
-Its big enough for them to continue using into secondary school, it has a breathable back care that is soft and spongy, and can take a lot of punishment a child who handles their belongings roughly can come to expect.
-It became almost a badge of pride for other parents as well, almost competing who holds the highest amount of years has used record for this bag.
+Malaysian parents & children absolutely love this bag, especially the black variant.
+Its big enough for them to continue using from primary into secondary school, it has a breathable back care that is soft and spongy, and can take a lot of punishment a child who handles their belongings roughly can come to expect.

-The Impact IPEG321 is very light weight, and children don’t feel the burden of books with its patented 3D Spinal Protection System.
+The SPI Icononic is very light weight, and children don’t feel the burden of books with its patented Spinal Improvement System.

 This school bag apart from being the most durable, is great for younger kids and secondary kids alike, which is one of the reasons it's our top overall pick.